-Now through April 11, 2021, don't miss the chance to see more than 3,000 Van Gogh images, all scaled to enormous proportions through the use of high-definition projectors.
+Now through June 13, 2021, the museum will host a major exhibit of more than 3,000 Van Gogh images, all scaled to enormous proportions through the use of high-definition projectors.
 This novel art installation is meant to give visitors the sensation of being immersed in Van Gogh's paintings, an experience that's enhanced by surround-sound with a compelling classical score.
 Van Gogh Alive is included in museum admission and advance ticket purchase with timed entry is required for all guests, including museum members.
+(Note that, due to the popularity of this special exhibit, tickets are now extremely limited through the end of its run.)
 The Dalí is the first art museum in North America to host this unforgettable exhibit.

 Dalí's most well-known painting (housed at New York City's MoMA) is The Persistence of Memory, which depicts melting clocks in a landscape.
 At The Dalí Museum, you can see its companion piece - the painting The Disintegration of The Persistence of Memory.
 Other famous works on view are Slave Market with the Disappearing Bust of Voltaire and Old Age, Adolescence, and Infancy (The Three Ages), both appreciated for their surreal tromp l'oeil trickery.
 Many visitors get lost in thought in front of Dalí's large masterworks that include The Hallucinogenic Toreador, The Discovery of America by Christopher Columbus, The Ecumenical Council and Galacidalacidesoxiribunucleicacid - Homage to Crick and Watson.
 Of the 18 masterworks Dalí produced, eight are located in the St. Pete museum, the most found in any one location.